We hold our 9th Stonehenge Summer Solstice Festival on 18th - 21st June 2017 with sunrise at 4.15am on 21st June

 We organise a 29 seater shuttle bus to run campers up to the Stones between 9pm - 11pm and back between 5am-7am.
 This is free and included in your ticket price.

 It will take you about 2 hours to walk 5 miles in daylight or 3 hours in the dark.
 Please do not walk up the A303... it's not safe!
-There is a much nicer 5 mile walk across the country or a shorter 50 minute walk directly to visitors centre (ask Wardens for details) even better take our private shuttle bus.
+There are several much nicer routes across country or a shorter 50 minute walk directly to the Stonehenge Visitors' Centre (ask Wardens for details).
+Even better, you can just take our free private shuttle bus.

 You can drive and park at the Solstice car park (3miles / 10mins), but it can be very difficult getting in and out at peak times as over 30,000 people visit the event.
 If you do decide to drive, please note there can be grid lock between 7am - 9.30am.
 Please note we are short of car parking space so please car share or leave the car at the Stones or at home or come by bus!
 We have a maximum of 150 car parking spaces.